 When deciding on equipment for your home gym, remember to include traditional gym equipment like a treadmill, stationary bike, and weights.
 But you can also get creative with your equipment!
 Try adding a climbing wall, row machine, or speed bag to your home gym if you have the space.

 Invest in a TV

-Whether you want to follow a workout DVD or watch your favorite shows while walking on the treadmill, a TV will make sure you stay entertained during your workout instead of paying attention to the clock.
+Whether you want to try streaming workouts or watch your favorite show while working out, adding a TV to your home gym will ensure you stay entertained during your workout instead of paying attention to the clock.

 Put in a Sound System